reactiveui/website/input/docs/getting-started/index.md

         //
         // We then do a SelectMany() which starts the task by converting Task<IEnumerable<T>>
         // into IObservable<IEnumerable<T>>.
 If subsequent requests are made, the
         // CancellationToken is called.
-We then ObservableOn the main thread,
+We then ObserveOn the main thread,
         // everything up until this point has been running on a separate thread due
         // to the Throttle().
         //